Using the Barthel Scale: Facility Guide and FAQ

 0-20 Total

-However, variation in categories does exist and a consensus hasn’t been reached for an exact cutoff score.
+However, variation in categories does exist and a consensus hasn’t been reached for an exact cutoff score for deciding when assistance is required.
 Many facilities use a score of 61 as the limit for assisted independence.

-If your facility is considering incorporating the BI within your workflows, here are a few best practices for getting started.
+If your facility is considering incorporating an assessment system like Barthel’s within your workflow, here are a few best practices to consider as you plan your change management process to ensure the tool’s successful adoption.

 1. Standardize Training